ePages-de/epages-devportal/_posts/2018/2018-04-26-a-day-in-the-life-of-a-ux-expert.md

 Anja says goodbye, and heads towards the train station to enjoy the evening at home.
 Whereas Lena takes the advantage of the calmer office hours to tackle her scheduled tasks.

-#### 7:00 pm
+#### 6:30 pm

 Time for Lena to switch the light off and go home.

 #### Boring job?
 No way!

-As I said in the teaser, every day is different.
+As I said, every day is different.
 And this makes the job exciting and colorful.
-Communication is king in the life of my UX colleagues.
+Communication is king in the life of my UX colleagues, and is definitely required on a UXers' set card together with creativity and open-mindedness.
-And a robust attitude towards meetings, as well as enough patience to survive a meeting marathon week is required on a UXers' set card.

 ## Related posts